ajrgodfrey/ActionBook/BrailleRInAction/04a-VIInAction.md

 At each of the Summer University and Blind Science Conference  events I have shown students that they could use R to gain access to graphed information in a manner almost unparalleled by other statistical software --- the obvious exception to this rule is S-PLUS [@SPLUS-Soft].
 This advantage comes from the fact that the S language, on which R is built, implicitly stores the data needed to create many  graphs, and this data can be assigned to an object for further manipulation.
 This is not true for graphs created using the ubiquitous `plot()` function however, and many other plotting functions that explicitly return a `NULL` object.
-We will first look at a graph objec that can be explicitly stored.
+We will first look at a graph object that can be explicitly stored.

 ## Histograms